bardiadelagah/SubtitleReader/README.md

 ## Donate us
-if you like our project and it's useful, feel free to donate us.
+If you like our project and it's useful, feel free to donate us.

 Bitcoin(BTC): bc1qs2fatdfdvc5jyq4a0f5t7plmy8sxmyk08tq5e5